-It bridges connections between people and popular travel destinations, educates about ethical tourism in order to protect and preserve cultures, languages, wildlife, and the natural environment that we all share.
+It bridges connections between people and destinations while educating and raising awareness about ethical tourism in order to protect and preserve cultures, languages, wildlife, and the natural environment that we all share.

 So, will you incorporate these aspects of slow travel on your next trip?
 What about this way of travel do you find appealing?

-Share this article with a friend.
+Share this article with a friend!